swiftlang/swift-evolution/proposals/NNNN-parameter-packs.md

 A same-shape requirement states that two type parameter packs have the same number of elements, with pack expansion types occurring at identical positions.

-At this time, we are not proposing a spelling for same-shape requirements in the surface language, since we do not believe it is necessary given the inference behavior outlined below.
+This proposal does not include a spelling for same-shape requirements in the surface language; same-shape requirements are always inferred, and an explicit same-shape requirement syntax is a future direction.
 However, we will use the notation `shape(T) == shape(U)` to denote same-shape requirements in this proposal.

 A same-shape requirement always relates two root type parameter packs.
 Member types always have the same shape as the root type parameter pack, so `shape(T.A) == shape(U.B)` reduces to `shape(T) == shape(U)`.

-**Inference:** Same-shape requirements are inferred in one of three ways:
+**Inference:** Same-shape requirements are inferred in the following ways:

-1. An abstract same-type requirement implies a same-shape requirement between two type parameter packs.

-2. A concrete same-type requirement implies a same-shape requirement between the type parameter packs on the left hand side and all type parameter packs captured by the concrete type on the right hand side.
+1. A same-type-pack requirement implies a same-shape requirement between all type parameter packs captured by the pattern types on each side of the requirement.

+   For example, given the parameter packs `<each First, each Second, each S: Sequence>`, the same-type-pack requirement `Pair<each First, each Second> == (each S).Element` implies `shape(First) == shape(Second), shape(First) == shape(S), shape(Second) == shape(S)`.

-3. Finally, a same-shape requirement is inferred between each pair of type parameter packs captured by a pack expansion type appearing in certain positions.
+2. A same-shape requirement is inferred between each pair of type parameter packs captured by a pack expansion type appearing in the following positions

-The following positions are subject to the same-shape requirement inference in Case 3:

   * all types appearing in the requirements of a trailing `where` clause of a generic function
-* the parameter types and return type of a generic function
+  * the parameter types and the return type of a generic function

 Recall that if the pattern of a pack expansion type contains more than one type parameter pack, all type parameter packs must be known to have the same shape, as outlined in the [Type substitution](#type-substitution) section.
 Same-shape requirement inference ensures that these invariants are satisfied when the pack expansion type occurs in one of the two above positions.